suntre/tic-tac-toe/README.md

 # tic-tac-toe

 Simple Tic tac toe game done on Arduino with possibilities in customization like map size, colors etc.
-This project comunicate with arduino using files named as "api*" so it will be easy to change environment just by replacing them.
+This project comunicate with arduino using files named as "ArduinoAPI*" so it will be easy to change environment just by replacing them.

 # Wokwi Live project